ewasm/testnet/README.md

 #### Manual configuration

-Manually configuring geth requires installing prerequisites, downloading and compiling geth from source with [EVMC](https://github.com/ethereum/evmc) support, downloading and building [hera](https://github.com/ewasm/hera/) (the Ewasm virtual machine connector), then launching geth with hera set as its EVMC engine.
+Manually configuring geth requires installing prerequisites, downloading and compiling geth from source with [EVMC](https://github.com/ethereum/evmc) support, downloading and building [Hera](https://github.com/ewasm/hera/) (the Ewasm virtual machine connector), then launching geth with Hera set as its EVMC engine.

 1. Make sure the prerequisites are installed (Go version 1.7 or later, `cmake`, and a C compiler).